Star Trek: Prodigy: Animation

 When the series was announced, Kurtzman expected it would take around a year for each season's animation work to be completed.
 During their initial discussions when Hibon first joined the project, the Hagemans said that they wanted to create an "epic" scope without losing the characters and emotion.
 Using computer-generated animation was the logical choice for Hibon, as he felt it would give the production all the tools they needed to create a cinematic series that was on-par with the live-action entries in the franchise.
 Using CG animation also differentiated Prodigy from the previous Star Trek animated series, Star Trek: The Animated Series and Lower Decks.
 The series' design style was first developed through 2D drawings before being animated with 3D CG animation, and Kurtzman compared it to the animated anthology series Love, Death & Robots in terms of "beauty and lighting and cinema".
 Kadin further compared the style to the Hagemans' previous work on the animated series Ninjago and Trollhunters, while Kurtzman said the series' animation was feature film-quality and would hold up if projected in cinemas.
 In August 2020, Kurtzman said work on the series' animation was "barreling ahead, full steam ahead" in contrast to the live-action Star Trek series that had been delayed by the COVID-19 pandemic.

-The series' designers tried to make the initial designs feel more grounded than previous Star Trek series, with the intention of integrating more of the "classic language" of Star Trek designs into Prodigy as the main characters move closer to the Federation and Starfleet.
-The USS Protostar, the central ship of the series, has a similar design to the USS Voyager.
+The series' designers tried to make the initial designs feel more grounded than previous Star Trek series.
+Their intention was to integrate more of the "classic language" of Star Trek designs into Prodigy as the main characters move closer to the Federation and Starfleet.
+The Protostar, the central ship of the series, has a similar design to the USS Voyager.
 The series' opening title sequence follows the Protostar through various spatial anomalies, planets, and debris fields that form into images of the main cast.